Com1t/hf-slurm-training/README.md

 ## Description

-This repository demonstrates how to utilize the Slurm scheduler for running [Language model training](https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling) from the Transformers library.
+This repository demonstrates how to utilize the slurm scheduler for running the [language model training](https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling) from the Transformers library.
-While the original repository covered various training losses, this repository focuses on using Slurm with the CLM loss for simplicity.
+While the original repository covered various training losses, this repository focuses on using slurm with the CLM loss for simplicity.

 ## Environment